codeigniter4/shield/docs/user_management/forcing_password_reset.md

 The `Resettable` trait on the `User` entity and the `UserIdentityModel` provides the following methods to do so.

+!!! note

+    If a user is put into the force reset state, Shield does nothing by default.
+    You need to check if a user requires password reset (see below), and set the redirect URL for the reset page, and create the reset page.

 ### Check if a User Requires Password Reset

 When you need to check if a user requires password reset, you can do so using the `requiresPasswordReset()` method on the `User` entity.
 Returns boolean `true`/`false`.